alejogs4/sw-blog/content/blog/redux-importance/index.md

 }
 ```

-There are a plenty number of libraries in Javascript ecosystem which help us to implement these patterns, but the most popular ones are RxJS and the built in node event emitter.
+There are a plenty number of libraries in Javascript ecosystem which help us to implement these patterns but the most popular ones are RxJS and the built in node event emitter.

 Redux it's not the most event driven library out there but conceptually you can handle it similarly since it can be seen as an implementation of the [obsever pattern](https://refactoring.guru/design-patterns/observer) where **n** number of objects (components) are connected to the state, listening for changes taking Redux state as a single source of truth.